 Some dietary foods can help in taking care of your joints.
-Although it is impossible for specific foods or nutritional supplements to cure osteoarthritis, as per the Arthritis Foundation, some foods in your diet can ameliorate symptoms, such as pain, stiffness, and swelling, associated with the disease.
-Some foods have anti-inflammatory capabilities which help in reducing these symptoms while other foods may just increase them.
-Thus, the right diet that is rich in anti-inflammatory foods can help in improving osteoarthritis.
-By including specific foods in the diet, the strength and health of the bones, muscles, and joints can be enhanced.
-Also, they may help the body combat inflammation and disease.
+Although it is impossible nutritional for specific foods or supplements to cure osteoarthritis, but, as per the Arthritis Foundation, some foods in your diets can ameliorate symptoms, such as pain, stiffness and swelling, associated with the disease.
+Some foods have anti-inflammatory capabilities which helps in reducing these symptoms while other foods may just increase them.
+Thus, a right diet that is rich in anti-inflammatory foods can help in improving osteoarthritis.
+By including specific foods in the diet, strength and health of the bones, muscles, and joints can be enhanced.
+Also they may help the body to combat inflammation and disease.

 Foods to eat

 Oily fish is a major source of omega-3 fatty acids with anti-inflammatory properties.
 Patients suffering from osteoarthritis should include at least one portion of oily fish per week in their diets.
-Those who can’t take fish can consume supplements enriched with omega-3 such as fish oil, krill oil, or flaxseed oil.
-Other omega-3 sources capable of fighting inflammation include chia seeds, flaxseed oil, and walnuts.
+Those you can’t take fish can consume supplements enriched with omega-3 such as fish oil, krill oil, or flaxseed oil.
+Other omega-3 sources capable of fighting inflammation includes chia seeds, flaxseed oil, and walnuts.\

-Dairy products: Foods rich in calcium and vitamin D like milk, yogurt, and cheese, increase bone strength, which may further help in improving painful symptoms.
+Dairy products: Foods rich in calcium and vitamin D like milk, yogurt and cheese, increase the bone strength, which may further help in improving painful symptoms.
 Dairy products are also enriched with proteins that can help to build muscle.
 People facing trouble in managing their weight can choose low-fat options.

-Green vegetables: Dark leafy green vegetables like spinach, kale, collard, chard, etc. are rich in Vitamin D, antioxidants, and stress-fighting phytochemicals.
-Vitamin D is essential for calcium absorption and can also boost the immune system and help the body fight off infection.
+Green vegetables: Dark leafy green vegetables like spinach, kale, collard, chard, etc. are rich in Vitamin D, antioxidants and stress-fighting phytochemicals.
+Vitamin D is essential for calcium absorption and can also boost the immune system and help the body to fight off infection.